Gordon Cummins: Doris Elizabeth Jouannet

 Divisional Detective Leonard Clare arrived at Sussex Gardens shortly after 8 p.m.
 (Note: By 10:30 p.m., Detective Chief Inspector Edward Greeno and Detective Chief Superintendent Frederick Cherrill had also arrived at the crime scene.)
 His examination of the body at the crime scene revealed Jouannet's jaw had been broken before she had been strangled with the stocking knotted beneath the left side of her chin.
-Her abdomen, genitals, left breast, and thighs were extensively mutilated with a razor blade and knife in a similar manner to the bodies of Oatley and Lowe.
+Her abdomen, genitals, left breast and thighs were extensively mutilated with a razor blade and knife in a similar manner to the bodies of Oatley and Lowe.
 One of the wounds inflicted was a six-inch vertical gash extending between her navel and genitalia; another wound inflicted to her vagina measured six-and-a-half inches.
 Furthermore, the flesh beneath her left breast had been carved away.
-The knife used to mutilate Jouannet had been placed on her thigh.
+The knife used to mutilate Jouannet had been placed on her thigh; the Gillette razor blade had been placed on a dressing table in the corner of the room.
 Two used condoms lay on the floor beside the bed, and a gold watch and approximately £5 had been stolen from the flat.
+No clear fingerprints belonging to the perpetrator were recovered from the crime scene.

-Sir Bernard Spilsbury conducted Jouannet's post mortem examination at the Paddington mortuary on 14 February.
-Via examining the spillage of blood from Jouannet's wounds, Spilsbury was able to determine the decedent had been strangled to the point of death before her murderer had first mutilated her breast and left thigh as she died.
+Spilsbury conducted Jouannet's post-mortem examination at Paddington mortuary on 14 February.
+Via examining the spillage of blood from Jouannet's wounds, he was able to determine the decedent had been strangled to the point of death before her murderer had first mutilated her breast and left thigh as she died.
 All other wounds had been inflicted after death.
 In reference to the nature of the wounds to the victim's body and the locations they had been inflicted, Spilsbury noted the murderer had exercised a degree of calculated restraint when disfiguring his victim above the navel, but that he had worked himself into an evident frenzy when mutilating her genitalia and thigh.
+Upon completing Jouannet's autopsy, Spilsbury remarked to Detective Chief Inspector Edward Greeno that he had a "madman on parade" before adding, "When you catch him, I'd like to know if he's left-handed."

 Jouannet was known to resort only occasionally to street-level prostitution.
-She had married her husband—who had previously been a client of hers—in November 1935, and had remarked to other West End prostitutes that she would only sell sexual favours when she needed "a few extra shillings" to supplement the money given to her by her elderly husband, who managed a hotel in Sloane Square.
-She would engage in prostitution when her husband slept overnight at the hotel, as his employment frequently required him to do.
+She had married her elderly husband—who had previously been a dominatrix client of hers—in November 1935, and had remarked to other West End prostitutes that she would only sell sexual favours when she needed "a few extra shillings" to supplement the money given to her by her wealthy husband, who managed a hotel in Sloane Square.
+Jouannet would engage in prostitution when her husband slept overnight at the hotel, as his employment frequently required him to do.